kristipatishivani/VLSI-LAB-EXP-3/README.md

+EXP-3

+date:

                                                           SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 AIM:
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using vivado 2023.3.

 APPARATUS REQUIRED:

-Xilinx 14.7
-Spartan6 FPGA
+vivado software.

 PROCEDURE:
 STEP:1  Start  the Xilinx navigator, Select and Name the New project.